All You Need to Know About Green Card for Siblings

 Green Card Category

 Green cards for sibling fall under the category of F4, or fourth preference, of the family-based immigrant category.
-This is different from the immediate relative path to a green card, which may be available to a spouse, parent, or child.
+This is different from the immediate relative path to a green card, which may be available to a spouse, parent, or unmarried child under 21 years of age.

 Each preference category has a different timeline for when a green card (immigrant visa number) may be available.
 As a green card for a sibling is the fourth preference, rather than the first, the processing time to gain lawful permanent residency in the United States tends to take a lot longer.
-Actually, it will take 10-15 years on average to waiting for the immigrant visa number to be available.
+Actually, it will take 10-15 years on average to waiting for the immigrant visa number to be available for F4 catetory.

-In addition to filling out the Form I-130, Petition for Alien Relative, and sending it the USCIS with a $535 filing fee, a U.S. citizen will need to supply evidence that will convince the immigration adjudicators that a green card should be approved for their brother or sister.
+In addition to filling out the Form I-130, and sending it the USCIS with a $535 filing fee, a U.S. citizen will need to supply evidence that will convince the immigration adjudicators that their I-130 petition should be approved.

-For informational purposes, the USCIS supplies a checklist of required initial evidence.
-Items on the list include evidence of U.S. citizenship, such as a U.S. state birth or naturalization certificate, and proof of a sibling relationship, such as two birth certificates showing a common parent.
-If their common parent is the father, a marriage or divorce certificate is mandatory to prove that they are legitimated children.
+Such evidence should include evidence of U.S. citizenship, such as a U.S. state birth or naturalization certificate or valid U.S. passport, and proof of a sibling relationship, such as two birth certificates showing a common parent.
+If their common parent is the father, a marriage or divorce certificate of their birth parents is mandatory to prove that they are legitimated children.

 4. Green Card for Siblings Processing Time